Giskard-AI/giskard-hub/script-docs/hub/sdk/evaluations.rst

     Evaluation metrics output

-Once the evaluation is completed, may want to compare the results with some thresholds to decide whether to promote the model to production or not.
+Once the evaluation is completed, may want to compare the results with some thresholds to decide whether to promote the agent to production or not.

 You can retrieve the metrics from ``eval_run.metrics``: this will contain a list of :class:`~giskard_hub.data.Metric` objects.